pattazl/LarkSignage/readme_en.md

             "duration":5, // Playback interval in seconds, default is 5 seconds "syncPlayTime": "", // Synchronization time (format: YYYY-MM-DD HH:mm:SS).
 Must be later than the next check time.
 Used to unify the playback start time after data is detected.
 Defaults to empty.
 			"rotate": 180, // Page rotation angle after fullscreen.
 Options: 0, 90, 180, 270.
 Default: 0.
+            "videoRotate": 0, // Default value is the same as "rotate".
+However, set it to 0 when video rotation is not supported in some cases.
         },
         // Simplified version node as follows
          {